MOTOROLA

 Top view, photo courtesy Scott Cacciamani, Staten Island, NY

-RESEARCH Series (1953-57)
+RESEARCH (Unichannel) Series (1951-57)

-The original Dispatcher 5V series had quickly become obsolete and by 1953 was replaced by the "Research Line" M31-1 and M33-1 radios, later re-numbered M31-G and M33-G. Using the same sort of saddlebag-style black steel box housings, the Research sets used the new "Unichannel" transmitter and receiver chassis.
-All chassis were separate units in the Unichannel model, so in Solocycle applications one saddlebag box held the transmitter and power supply, while the other contained the receiver only.
-This Research Line motorcycle radio was also made in a one-piece case as a Servicar radio for three-wheeled cycles, and the control head for the Servicar was a flat faced box which mounted through a large hole in the rear box of the three-wheeled cycle, facing the rider's left side from behind.
-The initial Research Series was replaced in 1955 with the "Twin-V" equipment.
-The Twin-V name referred to the car radios which were marketed to deal with the American auto industry's change-over to 12 Volts, being capable of functioning on either 6 or 12 Volts depending upon the cables used.
+By approximately 1954 Motorola had begun a modernization of the Research Line which included changing how the model numbers were created, The Unichannel chassis were redesigned to a similar form but lost their name and became known colloquially as the "G" series.
+The motorcycle radios were initially labeled as the M31-1 and M33-1 series, later re-numbered M31-G and M33-G, still using the same sort of saddlebag-style black steel box housings.
+All chassis were separate units in the Research model, so in Solocycle applications one saddlebag box held the transmitter and power supply, while the other contained the receiver only.
+This Research Line motorcycle radio was also made in a one-piece case as a Servicar radio for three-wheeled cycles, as its predecessor, and the control head for the Servicar was a flat faced box which mounted through a large hole in the rear box of the three-wheeled cycle, facing the rider's left side from behind.
+See photos below.
+The Research Series was replaced in approximately late 1955 with the "Twin-V" equipment, which was largely a change in name only. .
+The Twin-V name referred to the car type radios which were marketed to deal with the American auto industry's change-over to 12 Volts, being capable of functioning on either 6 or 12 Volts depending upon the cables used.
 Motorcycles remained 6 Volt until well into the 1960's, so the Twin-V name was somewhat of a misnomer when applied to that equipment.
 Some of the Research Line mobiles also offered this feature, so it wasn't anything new with the Twin-V series.
 The Twin-V series is almost identical to the Research, except for new control head and microphone styles as seen below in the Twin-V section.

 Note in the photo below that the microphone is held in a bracket at the fuel tank, and that the microphone connector is at the end of a cable on a small bracket.